SerenTera/DressUpYourFriends/README.md

 This module saves the costume info of people around you so you can prevent certain parts on the target from being changed.
 You can customize the parts on the target you want to prevent from being changed using 2 methods:

 ### Mode number:
 For modes, there are 6 different modes number that changes what will be replaced on the target.
-They are as follows:
-- 0: default, replaces everything
-- 1: keeps targets weapon and weapon skins
--	2: keeps targets costume
--	3: keeps target weapon,weapon skin and costume
-- 4: keep target costume, including mask, back, hairadornment (in other words, costume, hats, capes and masks).
--	5: keeps target chest (non costume chest piece)
--	6: keep target weapon, NOT including weapon skin
+View them in modes.js.

 You can add more modes on your own in modes.js under modefunc.
 Follow instruction in modes.js to figure out how.

-Example: Type 'dumode 3' if you want to prevent target weapon, weapon skin and costume from being changed.
+Example: Type 'dumode 1' if you want to prevent target weapon and weapon skin from being changed.

 ### Parts name:
 This is a simpler way to customize the parts you want without using modes.
 Use the parts names together with the command 'dumode ' (notice the space!
 It's important) to customize which part on the target you want to prevent from being changed.
 Separate out the parts using commas(,) so that the command will be accepted